I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Ozu's tatami shots make us a part of the scene, shot at an eye level of a person sitting on a tatami pillow.

-There’s no dramatic music nor close-ups even during the most devastating scenes.
-In contrast, he’s either shooting such scenes from a distance or elliptically skipping the most tragic parts, which is a heritage of the classical Greek tragedy where death was never shown on stage.
+There’s no dramatic music or close-ups even during the most gut-wrenching scenes.
+Instead, he’s either shooting such scenes from a distance or elliptically skipping the most tragic parts, which is a legacy of classical Greek tragedy where death was never shown on stage.
 And what can we gain from showing death?
-It’s the most natural thing out there, and we should rather observe the consequences and scars left on people.
-When Noriko and our protagonists are bonding with their son’s widow, they’re taking a bus tour of Tokyo, and Ozu does not show the March 1945 bombing of Tokyo aftermath at all.
-Ozu is skipping the happiest parts as well, for example, in Late Spring (1949), we do not see the wedding ceremony, which is the focal part of the story, because Ozu wants us to focus on the causes and aftermath.
-The saddest and happiest events pass in an instant, but their imminent traces are what makes us the people we are today.
-Everything that affects us as individuals also affects the society as a whole.
+It’s the most natural thing out there, and we should instead observe the consequences and scars it leaves on people.
+When Noriko and our protagonists are bonding with their son’s widow, they’re taking a bus tour of Tokyo, and Ozu does not show the aftermath of the March 1945 bombing of Tokyo at all.

 Ozu: “I only know how to make tofu.
 I can make fried tofu, boiled tofu, stuffed tofu.
 Cutlets and other fancy stuff, that’s for other directors.”